 All requirements of TR 38.914 will serve as the basis for RAN3 architecture design principles.

-The 6G architecture shall allow for virtualized and/or cloud-based implementations of 6G RAN functionality.
-[FFS]
+The 6G RAN architecture shall allow for different implementations, e.g. virtualized, cloud-based or monolithic/dedicated hardware.

+The 6G RAN architecture shall follow the principles of data transparency and user privacy when designing solutions to support enhanced service awareness.

 5.2 Deployment Scenarios